ravendb/docs/version_3/docs/client-api/commands/attachments/how-to/get-attachment-metadata-only.dotnet.markdown

 **Parameters**

+key
+:   Type: string
-- key - key of the attachment you want to download metadata for
+key of the attachment you want to download metadata for

 **Return Value**